Tango992/Klik-BCA-Revamped/README.md

 5. Run command `flask run` to open on localhost

 ## Current Limitations & Possible Improvements

-Because it's a prototype, users can only transfer between BCA account number registered in the SQL database.
+Because it's currently on a prototype state, users can only transfer between BCA account number registered in the SQL database.
 The option to transfer to other banks are greyed out, since there are no way to validate the account number.